-The Order8 modifies the calculation of the DRV.
+The Order modifies the calculation of the DRV.
 Staff proposes that the DRV compensation, under the new methodology, be calculated as the assigned \$/kW-year value for DRV from the Authority's already approved Statement of Value Stack Credits divided by the peak hours of the year.
 For PSEG Long Island, the summer peak hours are from 2:00 PM to 7:00 PM on each non-holiday weekdays from June 1 through August 31, excluding Independence Day.
 This would result in DRV compensation being spread over 320 or 325 hours each year.
 The hours used for PSEG Long Island DRV Calculation vary from the hours used for other utilities, as other utilities begin their hours on June 24; however, PSEG Long Island has experienced system peak in early June two times in the last ten years.
 The Commission Order authorizes each utility to use the hours appropriate to its situation.
-This varies from the existing methodology of calculating the DRV based on the injections from the project during the top ten peak hours.
+This varies from the existing methodology of calculating the DRV based on the injections

+&lt;sup>7 Case 15-E-0751, In the Matter of the Value of Distributed Energy Resources, Order on Value Stack Eligibility Expansion and other Matters, Issued and Effective September 12, 2018 from the project during the top ten peak hours.
 The top ten peak hours were determined after the summer season, which prevented developers from meaningfully predicting or managing DRV compensation.
 Under the new methodology, the DRV calculation will be based on injections from the project for the known hours for which a peak will likely occur.
 This will allow project owners the opportunity to better develop their projects based on more predictable calculations.